vallurumk/northernbug.github.io/_posts/2019-04-18-northernBUG4.md

 ---
 layout: post
 author: Krzysztof Poterlowicz
-title: Last chance to register for Northern BUG4
+title: Registration for Northern BUG4 will close on Sunday, 21st April 2019
 ---

 Last chance to register for Northern BUG4 at the University of Bradford on **Friday 26 April 2019**.
 We're jam packed with some amazing talks.